json-schema-org/json-schema-spec/adr/2022-11-stable-spec.md

 or could be done better.

-The stability model also makes it clear to users which features are stable and how likely an unstable feature is to change in the future.
+The stability model also makes it clear to users which features are stable and how likely a feature is to change in the future.
 Whether they prefer to stick with stable features or want to use a new keyword, users have the information they need to make that decision.

 The downside of the stability model is that it presents a very high barrier for a feature to make it into a stable status.
 It would typically take two years for